 The Association`s fifth biennial conference (NAAC2013) was held in Brisbane on the weekend of 9-10 November.
 The sixth biennial conference will be held at the Naval, Military and Air Force Club of South Australia in Adelaide during the weekend of 24 – 25 October 2015 with a reception on the Friday evening.

-The Royal Numismatic Society of New Zealand, in conjunction with the Numismatic Association of Australia, and with the support of the Numismatic Society of Auckland, is organizing a major Conference and Fair in Wellington, from Thursday 3rd July to Sunday 6th July 2014.
-Readers are invited to register interest now at firstname.lastname@example.org.
+The Royal Numismatic Society of New Zealand, in conjunction with the Numismatic Association of Australia, and with the support of the Numismatic Society of Auckland, organized a major Conference and Fair in Wellington, from Thursday 3rd July to Sunday 6th July 2014.